 Chickens are fascinating animals to study because they can be used as an example of many different things in biology.
 They are also one of the most popular pets around the world.
 In this article, I will elaborate on how chickens behave when it comes to pooping and peeing.

+No!
 Chicken does not have sweat glands responsible for producing moisture allowing them to get waste products, or ‘urinate’ through the skin.
-Instead, they have kidneys liable for producing uric acid crystals removed via the vent or cloaca.
+Instead, they have kidneys liable for producing uric acid crystals removed via the vent or cloaca

 Chickens usually poop and pee every 30 minutes but sometimes more frequently than once per hour.
 It depends on what kind of food they eat and whether they are stressed out.

-Some breeds even don’t make any faeces at all.
+Some breeds even don’t make any feces at all.

-Chickens do not have a bladder.
+No. Chickens do not have a bladder.
 However, there is something called a “vent” located between the anus and genitals.
-When chickens defecate, the faecal matter passes through the vent and exits the bird’s rear end.
+When chickens defecate, the fecal matter passes through the vent and exits the bird’s rear end.

-There is no way to stop the flow of faeces except by cutting off the vent.
+There is no way to stop the flow of feces except by cutting off the vent.
 So, yes, chickens do pee and poop through the same opening.

 Sometimes, however, they just pass gas without having anything else to expel.